Friday, December 17, 2021

 Bushtracker Factory Tour

-It's our third new Bushtracker, so the whole process took a little less than two hours to have the plan drawn up, additions added, and interior colours sorted.
-Mind you, we had already downloaded copies of plans available from the Bushtracker website, where you can cut and paste templates to suit your needs.
+We checked into an Airbnb in Tanawa, a short ten-minute drive from the Bushtracker Factory at Kunda Park.
+Our visit was to have our plans for our new 18' mid-width van drawn up and to inform them of any additional features we wanted beyond the standard inclusions.
+It's our third new Bushtracker, so the whole process took just under two hours to finalise the plan, add any extras, and select interior colours.
+Mind you, we had already downloaded copies of plans from the Bushtracker website, where you can cut and paste templates to suit your needs.

 Saturday, February 27, 2021